YidanWWW/YidanWWW/README.md

 # Hey there! 👋 I'm Ruby Wang!

 I'm a Computer Software Engineering student at Northeastern University's Boston campus with a passion for full-stack development.
-I'm Seeking 2024 SDE Internship/Co-op.
-I love exploring various technologies and building exciting projects.

 ## 🚀 Technical Skills